310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Chiaki mgn %}
 <th>(I don’t believe it!)</th>

 <th>(It’s like I’m in a dream!
-Everything’s suddenly heading in a better direction…! … is how it feels.
+Everything’s suddenly heading in a better direction…! …is how it feels.
 But this isn’t a dream, right?
 It isn’t some joke, right…?
 This is completely real, right!?)</th>

 <th>(Mhm!
 It hurts when I pinch my cheek!
 So this is real~!!
 He he he…♪)</th>